Questions & Answers

 There are four options regarding assessment results the parents can choose from: 1.
 Just start tutoring immediately.
 No additional charge.
 Schedule & go!
 This option does not have an assessment report to be given to the parent, nor will the results be reviewed orally.
-2. Review the results orally with the parent as the parent takes notes through an ONLINE session for the same fee as a tutoring session (starting at $75 an hour or prorated).
-3. Get a short report (2-3 pages) which will have the results only.
+2. Review the results orally with the parent as the parent takes notes through an ONLINE session for the same fee as a tutoring session ($80 an hour or prorated).
+3. Get a short report (3-5 pages) which will have the results only.
 You will be provided with a digital copy for your records.
-Online meeting to review the results available. ($125.)
+An online meeting to review the results is included. ($150.)
 4. Get the full report (25-30 pages) which explains the strengths, & weaknesses, by component: phonological awareness, phonics, fluency, vocabulary, comprehension, and writing.
 This report includes a full plan of action for the student in writing with the materials and strategies being utilized.
 Plus, we provide recommendations.
 Also, you will receive a digital copy for your records.
-An online meeting to review the report is available. $350.
+An online meeting to review the report is available if needed. $400.

 What happens after testing and the report is written?

-After testing, the individualized lesson plan is developed, and a bag of materials is gathered for the student to prepare for delivery (dropped off or mailed) based on the needs from the diagnostic assessment.
-The assessor and the tutor meet to thoroughly review the materials and lessons plans.
-The assigned Learning Coach meets with the Assessor for your child to review the results & lesson plan so that explicit instruction is ready to begin.
-The Learning Coach contacts the parent for scheduling and to exchange pertinent information, and online learning sessions can begin.
+After testing, the individualized lesson plan is developed, and a bag of materials is prepared for the student based on the assessment test results.
+The materials set up fee is $60 which includes delivery whether in person or shipped.
+The assigned Personal Instructional Coaches (PIC) meets with the Assessor for your child to review the results & lesson plan so that explicit instruction is ready to begin.
+The PIC contacts the parent for scheduling and to exchange pertinent information, and online learning sessions can begin.

 How does the tutoring process work ONLINE?

 The bag of supplies the student received was duplicated and the assigned tutor received the SAME materials.
 This way, when the student and tutor are online together, they both have the same PHYSICAL materials to make tutoring a hands-on experience even though it is online.
-In addition, it is highly recommended to purchase, from Southern Instructional Solutions (SIS), a document camera (approximately $100) which is identical to the tutor’s camera, so the tutor can see the student’s work without the student constantly raising his/her paper up into the camera.
-The tutor can make instant correction WHILE the student is working for feedback rather than after (it’s also clearer to see).
-So, the student has a document camera, just like the tutor, and then they can toggle back and forth to see each other.
-It’s easy to operate, and we train them!
+In addition, the student must have a document camera, which will cost approximately $100.
+SIS will let you know exactly which document cameria to purchase so that the strudent and Personal Instructional Coach are using the same equipment.
+The document camera allows both the student and teacher to see each other's work clearly without raising his/her paper up into the camera.
+The teacher can make instant correction WHILE the student is working for feedback rather than after.
+It’s easy to operate, and we train the students how to use it the first 10 minutes of class!
 Plug & play.
 (NOTE: Does not work on an iPad.)

 What curriculum do you use?